 Welcome to the British Society of Echocardiography (BSE).
-Transoesophageal echocardiography (TOE) accreditation process represents a joint venture between the BSE and the Association of Cardiothoracic Anaesthetists (ACTACC) with the ultimate aim of achieving and maintaining a high standard of transoesophageal echocardiography for the benefit of our patients.
+The transoesophageal echocardiography (TOE) accreditation process represents a joint venture between the BSE and the Association of Cardiothoracic Anaesthetists (ACTACC).
+The ultimate aim is to achieve and maintain a high standard of transoesophageal echocardiography for the benefit of our patients.